amyeo/jisho-cli/README.md

 # jisho-cli
-JP to EN dictionary that is 100% local
+JP to EN dictionary that is simple, fast and local.

+Uses JMdict as a data source.

 # What makes it different?
 **All** the source code, including the print statements and console formatting only adds up to ~250 lines of code.
 There are only 2 files: bootstrap.py and command.py